METAREA 10 bulletinset

 Winds not exceeding 20 knots.
 Slight to moderate seas.
 Low swell.

-Rain areas, scattered showers and isolated thunderstorms throughout the area.
+Rain areas, scattered showers and isolated thunderstorms through most of area.

 Please be aware